MrAllenChan/QuizHero/docs/it3/it3_dap.md

 # Iteration Backlog
 > List the User Stories that you will implement in this iteration.

+- As a student, I want to answer the quiz so that I can interact with the instructor during class.
 - As a student, I want to view the slides uploaded by the instructer so that I can keep pace with the lesson.
 - As an instructor, I want to collect students' answers and see the statistical data on my computer, so that I can know how students perform.